csalzano/power-boost-for-gravity-forms/readme.txt

 All features captured in screenshots below

-*   Adds 'Last Entry' column to forms list to indicate which forms are actually used.
+*   Adds 'Last Entry' column to forms list to indicate which forms are actually used
+*   Enables merge tags in HTML fields
-*	Maintains .json file exports of each form when forms are edited and allows forms to be updated by loading their .json files.
+*	Maintains .json file exports of each form when forms are edited and allows forms to be updated by loading the files.
 Local JSON works similarly to ACF and enables forms to be put into version control with themes or plugins.
+*   Adds a Resend Feeds button near the Resend Notifications button when viewing an entry
+*	Adds a tab 'Replace Forms' to the Import/Export page that updates existing forms instead of creating duplicates
-*	Adds field IDs to the left of labels when viewing or editing an entry in the dashboard.
+*	Adds field IDs to the left of labels when viewing or editing an entry in the dashboard
 *	Adds field IDs to the right of labels when editing forms
-*   Adds a Resend Feeds button near the Resend Notifications button when viewing an entry.
-*	Adds a tab 'Replace Forms' to the Import/Export page that updates existing forms instead of creating duplicates.
 *   Adds a "Copy Shortcode" row action link to the forms list

 = Web page =